Segment Security

 Command Syntax

-- match_list_name The name of the match-list to add to.
-If it does not exist it will be created.
+- match_list_name - The name of the match-list to add.
+If it does not exist, it creates one.

 - The following command creates an IPv4 match list called